 International students with a credit balance, the credit will be transferred up to the next semester to help pay registration cost.
 If an international student is not returning and wishes a refund, they will need to go to the cashier's office and fill out a request form, which will include a current United States address to mail the check to.
 Checks will only be mailed to the address on record, so the address will also need to be changed in the Registrar office.
 We do not mail checks outside of the U.S.

-The student will be sent an email to their University email account, notifying them of the day the check will be available for pickup.
+The student will be sent an email to their University email account, notifying them of the day the check will be available.
+Checks are mailed to the address on file unless the Cashier's office is notified by email from the student requesting check pickup.
 Students must present their student ID card to pick up a refund check.
+Please allow 7 to 10 business days for mailed checks to arrive.
 If you previously set up a direct deposit, you will receive an email notice of deposit.

-Any request for refund checks to be mailed will only be mailed to the address on record, which the student can verify on Ramlink.
+All checks to be mailed will only be mailed to the address on record, which the student can verify on Ramlink.
+If you need to change the address on file, fill out the Address-Name Change form and return to the Office of Student Records either by email, fax or in person.

 The policy of Texas Wesleyan University is payment is due by the posted payment due date located on the cashier's website under "important information", or upon registration if after that date.
 If electing to use a payment plan, this should be activated on the day of registration.
 A $138 late fee is assessed to all students who re- register after being withdrawn for non-payment during late registration.
 Students must have a zero balance on their previous/current term to be able to register for the next term.
-See how to make a payment for online payment options.
+See the Make a Payment page for online payment options.

 Non-payment does not guarantee automatic withdrawal.
-You will need to withdraw at the Registrar office. *Withdrawals processed on the same day as class starts will be subject to penalty.
+You will need to withdraw at the Registrar office using the Univeristy Withdrawal Form. *Withdrawals processed on the same day as class starts will be subject to penalty.

 To maintain student enrollment and school reporting mandated by federal immigration law, international students not participating in a recognized student sponsorship program are deregistered from classes and removed from school on University-chosen but published deregistration date(s) unless a) the student pays in full for the current term by the deadline or b) the student successfully enrolls in and maintains compliance with a University-approved payment plan by the appropriate deadlines.